 Sant’ Agnello is immediately outside Sorrento, on the way to Naples.
 Lots of motor cars pass straight through, but travellers in a hurry miss a treat, for Sant’Agnello possesses a remarkable viewing platform from which it is possible to look not only down at the sea, but also back along the coastline to the cliff-top hotels of its larger neighbour.
 A short walk from this remarkable facility, and nestling in its own verdant gardens, is the four-star Majestic Palace Hotel.

-I arrived after a short but rather tiring journey – the local council’s road ‘improvements’ in Sorrento having added considerably to the area’s traffic congestion.
-But my spirits picked up immediately, for I was greeted by such smiling and obliging members of staff.
-Indeed, throughout my stay, nothing was too much trouble for these courteous ladies and gentlemen.
-(If only more hotels could be encouraged to embrace the living ‘Yes’, rather than the dead ‘No’.)
-Moreover, the entire place was so pristine, so elegant and so obviously well cared-for.
-It is family owned and run, and that shows.
+I fear that the local council’s “road improvements” have added considerably to the traffic congestion round about.
+But life will seem better as soon as you arrive at the Majestic Palace, for you will be greeted by such smiling and obliging members of staff.
+I found that, throughout my stay, nothing was too much trouble for these courteous ladies and gentlemen.
+(If only more hotels could be encouraged to embrace the positive and cast aside the negative.
+Was it not the great César Ritz who told his employees that they must never say ‘No’ to a guest?)
+Moreover, the entire place is so pristine, so elegant and so obviously well cared-for.
+It is family owned and family run, and that shows.

-Soon I was on the top (5th) floor, in room number 502, the Vesuvio Suite.
+After my own arrival, I was soon on the top (5th) floor, in room number 502, the Vesuvio Suite.
 This was decorated in a modern style, with flooring of grey slate, and walls of brilliant white.
 In the sitting room was a glass desk, a Perspex chair, a crystal chandelier and a sofa in red velvet.
 A dressing area, with hanging space and a safe – between the sitting room and the bedroom – gave onto the bathroom, with a walk-in shower, one wash basin, a loo and a bidet.
 The toiletries were by La Bottega.
 Through the two French windows was my own large terrace.
 This was covered with artificial turf, and boasted potted palms, as well as chairs, a table and loungers.
 From here I had an impressive panorama, taking in the rooftops of the town, the mountains and, of course, the distant sea.
+Also on the top floor is The Dry Martini Bar, an elegant essay in white which allows patrons to enjoy cocktails al fesco.

-From this pleasant billet I went down to the ground floor for dinner at the Ristorante Don Geppi, which seats just twelve guests – a Dining Dozen much blessed.
-I was delighted by this beautiful white room.
+From my pleasant billet I went down to the ground floor for dinner at the Ristorante Don Geppi, which seats just twelve guests – a Dining Dozen much blessed.
+I was delighted by this beautiful, light room.
 Through its window I could see the orange trees in the garden.
 From its high ceiling twinkled a chandelier of Murano crystal.
 On its large tables was crisp napery of finest white damask.
 The sparkling glassware was by Zafferano.
 The stylish white fauteuils were supportive for my back.
 Ancient oil paintings of flowers gleamed on the walls.
-The waiting staff, in black, knew when to replace my napkin.
+The waiting staff – like the charming Maria – in black, knew when to replace my napkin.
 All was entirely proper, yet the mood was not solemn.
 How could it be, with the jolly melodies emanating from the ancient wind-up gramophone?
 (It soon became clear that the machine had a modern inside.)

 40 corso Marion Crawford, 80065 Sant’Agnello di Sorrento, Italy.